cliffordsnow/ogr2osm/Readme.md

 About
 -----

-This version of ogr2osm is based on
-[Andrew Guertin's version for UVM](https://github.com/andrewguertin/ogr2osm) which is in turn based on Ivan Ortega's version from the OSM SVN server.
+This version of ogr2osm is based on [Paul Norman's version of](github.com/pnorman/ogr2osm) [Andrew Guertin's version for UVM](https://github.com/andrewguertin/ogr2osm) which is in turn based on Ivan Ortega's version from the OSM SVN server.